AiliAili/Coherence_Modelling/README.md

 If you have any questions please email aili.shen@unimelb.edu.au

+# Citing

-# If you find our paper/code useful, please consider citing:
+If you find our paper/code useful, please consider citing:

 @article{ailishen2021,<br/>
     &emsp; author = {Shen, Aili and Mistica, Meladel and Salehi, Bahar and Li, Hang and Baldwin, Timothy and Qi, Jianzhong},<br/>